OGRECave/ogre/Docs/src/material-scripts.md

 An nVidia-specific OpenGL geometry shader syntax. <br> Supported cards: nVidia GeForce FX8 series<br>

-</dd> <dt>glsles</dt> <dd>

-OpenGL Shading Language for Embedded Systems.
-It is a variant of GLSL, streamlined for low power devices.
-Supported cards: PowerVR SGX series

 </dd> </dl>

-You can get a definitive list of the syntaxes supported by the current card by calling GpuProgramManager::getSingleton().getSupportedSyntax().
+You can get a definitive list of the syntaxes supported by the current card by calling `Ogre::GpuProgramManager::getSupportedSyntax()`.

 # Specifying Named Constants for Assembler Shaders {#Specifying-Named-Constants-for-Assembler-Shaders}